fitnr/populateform/README.md

 populateform(form, document.location.search)
 ````

-Extra keys in the data will be ignored, and fields not in the data aren't touched.
+Extra keys in the data will be ignored, and form fields not in the data aren't touched.

 Populate form will try to fire a change event at the appropriate time, old browsers may have trouble with that.